MicrosoftDocs/azure-dev-docs/articles/java/sdk/http-client-pipeline.md

 ### Common HTTP pipeline policies

 HTTP pipelines for REST-based services have configurations with policies for authentication, retries, logging, telemetry, and specifying the request ID in the header.
-Azure Core is pre-loaded with these commonly required HTTP policies that you can add to the pipeline.
+Azure Core is preloaded with these commonly required HTTP policies that you can add to the pipeline.

 | Policy                | GitHub link        |
 |-----------------------|--------------------|